 Harry Johnson III

-Harry joined Morgan Lewis following a two-year appointment at the NLRB (2013–2015).
-While at the NLRB, Harry was involved with making many novel changes in the law, as well as issuing a substantial number of complex cases, including the re-decision of more than 100 cases after the Supreme Court’s ruling in Noel Canning, which invalidated the prior recess-appointed NLRB and all its decisions.
+Johnson joined Morgan Lewis following a two-year appointment at the NLRB (2013-2015).
+While at the NLRB, Johnson was involved with making many novel changes in the law, as well as issuing a substantial number of complex cases, including the re-decision of more than 100 cases after the Supreme Court's ruling in Noel Canning, which invalidated the prior recess-appointed NLRB and all its decisions.